sarahmonster/hire-sarah/pages/rocketair.md

 title: Hello RocketAir!
 Let's make great things together.

 whyyou: |
- One of the things I miss most about freelancing is the *ability to work across a wide range of different industries*.
-I love being able to learn a little about lots of different businesses and absorb some whatevers from that.
+ One of the things I miss most about freelancing is the ability to work across a wide range of different industries.
+I love being able to learn a little about lots of different businesses and gain more context about the world around me from it.

- And finally, I like that you're a small team but work on a lot of different projects.
-I'm happiest when I'm able to contribute a lot and develop a lot of different skills.
+ I’m definitely a designer-first, but I pride myself in _also_ being a great generalist.
+I like that you’re a small team but work on a lot of different projects.
+I’m happiest when I’m able to contribute a lot and develop a lot of different skills, and I’d love to be able to design great things with you.

  In short: I think we'd make a great fit!